LNG Danger To Our Communities Tim Riley Law .com 805-984-2350

 NOTE: The August 31, 2005 Issue of World Gas Intelligence describes the recent Nigerian LNG disaster as a "supply hiccup."

 "SPOT LNG SQUEEZE: The global LNG spot market is looking tighter and tighter.
 Even as demand is ballooning in all key markets, squeeze points have cropped up on the supply side in the form of unplanned outages at LNG plants and unusually long ramp-up periods at new production facilities.
 The latest supply hiccup occurred at Nigeria LNG, where a leak in the main gas supply pipeline on Aug.
 26 forced the closure of Trains 2 and 3.
 This follows an unexpectedly long outage in Trinidad and slow ramp-ups in Egypt.
-(Wednesday, August 31, 2005)" http://www.energyintel.com/PublicationHomePage.asp?publication_id=10
+(Wednesday, August 31, 2005)" https://www.energyintel.com/PublicationHomePage.asp?publication_id=10

 January 19, 2004